Eduux/topalbums/README.md

 Routes contains the `react-router-dom` implementation to map the project's routes to the respective pages

-### `./services`
+### `./service`

-Services are responsible to handle the connection with all external elements, like APIs
+Service are responsible to handle the connection with all external elements, like APIs

 ### `./helpers`